bissynessman/JavaWebAppNTPR/README.md

 - Core services that:
   - Host web pages as user interfaces.
   - Use Cron scheduler for periodic job execution.
-  - Produce digitally-signed PDFs using a PKCS#12 keystore.
+  - Generate PDFs with detached digital signatures using a PKCS#12 keystore.
 - Client-side app for managing downloads.
-  - Uses dynamically linked library for downloading files given a URL and bandwidth limit.
+  - If ran by an implemented custom protocol prompts use to input a bandwidth limit and downloads files from a URL supplied by the protocol.
+  - If ran by user prompts them to select a PDF file and it's signature to verify validity.

 ---